EdiigLeonardo/blueotterAssessment/README.md

-# GitHub Backend Challenge (Node.js + Express + TypeScript + Prisma/SQLite)
+# GitHub Backend Challenge (Node.js + Express + TypeScript + Prisma/PostgreSQL)

 This project implements a simple, professional API to interact with and store GitHub user repository data locally.
-It was built from scratch, separate from any existing projects, using Node.js, Express, TypeScript, Prisma (SQLite), and Axios.
+It was built from scratch, separate from any existing projects, using Node.js, Express, TypeScript, Prisma (PostgreSQL), and Axios.

 ## Features

-- Sync public repositories of a GitHub user into a local SQLite database
+- Sync public repositories of a GitHub user into a local PostgreSQL database
 - List stored repositories for a given user
 - Search stored repositories by text
 - Compute statistics from locally stored data (global or per user)